-- 2.1 The Government published the National Planning Policy Framework (NPPF) in March 2012.
-In addition, the Government supplemented this with online Planning Practice Guidance (PPG) in 2014.
-Below is a summary how the NPPF and the PPG influences planning for employment development. - The NPPF2 sets out the Government's economic, environmental and social 2.2 planning policies for England.
-The NPPF states that the purpose of the planning system is to contribute to the achievement of sustainable development, which should be seen as a 'golden thread' running through both plan making and decision taking. - 2.3 There are three dimensions to sustainable development: economic, social and environmental.
-The economic role that the planning system must perform involves contributing to building a strong, responsive and competitive economy, by ensuring that sufficient land of the right type is available in the right places and at the right time to support growth and innovation; and by identifying and co-ordinating development requirements, including the provision of infrastructure.3 - 2.4 The NPPF states that 'significant weight' should be placed on the need to support economic growth through the planning system.
-4 To help achieve economic growth.
-Local Plans should:5 - set out a clear economic vision and strategy for their area which positively and proactively encourages sustainable economic growth; - set criteria, or identify strategic sites, for local and inward investment to match the strategy and to meet anticipated needs over the plan period; - support existing business sectors, taking account of whether they are expanding or contracting and, where possible, identify and plan for new or emerging sectors likely to locate in their area.
-Policies should be flexible enough to accommodate needs not anticipated in the plan and to allow a rapid response to changes in economic circumstances: - plan positively for the location, promotion and expansion of clusters or networks of knowledge driven, creative or high technology industries; - identify priority areas for economic regeneration, infrastructure provision and environmental enhancement: and - facilitate flexible working practices such as the integration of residential and commercial uses within the same unit. - The NPPF6 also highlights that allocated employment sites for which there is no 2.5 reasonable prospect of development should not be protected in the long term.
+- 2.1 The NPPF2 sets out the Government's economic, environmental and social planning policies for England.
+The NPPF states that the purpose of the planning system is to contribute to the achievement of sustainable development, which should be seen as a 'golden thread' running through both plan making and decision taking. - 2.2 There are three dimensions to sustainable development: economic, social and environmental.
+The economic role that the planning system must perform involves contributing to building a strong, responsive and competitive economy, by ensuring that sufficient land of the right type is available in the right places and at the right time to support growth innovation and improved productivity; and by identifying and co-ordinating development requirements, including the provision of infrastructure.3 - 2.3 The NPPF states that 'significant weight' should be placed on the need to support economic growth through the planning system.4 To help achieve economic growth, Local Plans should:5 - set out a clear economic vision and strategy for their area which positively and proactively encourages sustainable economic growth; - set criteria, or identify strategic sites, for local and inward investment to match the strategy and to meet anticipated needs over the plan period; - support existing business sectors, taking account of whether they are expanding or contracting and, where possible, identify and plan for new or emerging sectors likely to locate in their area.
+Policies should be flexible enough to accommodate needs not anticipated in the plan and to allow a rapid response to changes in economic circumstances; - plan positively for the location, promotion and expansion of clusters or networks of knowledge driven, creative or high technology industries; - identify priority areas for economic regeneration, infrastructure provision and environmental enhancement; and - facilitate flexible working practices such as the integration of residential and commercial uses within the same unit. - 2.4 The NPPF 6 also highlights that allocated employment sites for which there is no reasonable prospect of development should not be protected in the long term.
+Proposals for alternative uses on such sites should be treated on their merits having regard to market signals and the relative need for different land uses to support sustainable local communities.